WillSnakeTaka/ParallelThx/README.md

 # ParallelThx

-**ParallelThx** is a digital e-card designed to express gratitude to Hussam's parallel ex-evil twin😔, now seen as an angel too thanks to Hussam's intangible influence.
+**ParallelThx** is a digital e-card designed to express gratitude to Hussam's parallel ex-"evil" twin😔, now seen as an angel too thanks to Hussam's intangible influence.
 This project serves as a heartfelt and creative token of appreciation.
 A love and hate relationship that saved me 2005$.

 ---
 ## 🌟 **About the Project**